-Before joining the team, she spent nearly four years as an associate attorney at Smith and Lowney, a public interest law firm based in Seattle, where she represented conservation organizations in federal citizen suits, state permit challenges, land use appeals, and open government disputes involving clean water, wildlife, and fossil fuel issues.
+Before joining the team, she worked as an associate attorney at a public interest law firm based in Seattle, where she worked on federal citizen suits, state permit challenges, land use appeals, and open government disputes involving clean water, wildlife, and fossil fuel issues.
 Lizzy graduated from Lewis and Clark Law School, where she also received an LL.M in Environmental & Natural Resources Law, and earned her B.A. from Denison University in Environmental Studies with a Biology concentration.